alex-krav/chocopy-interpreter/README.md

 # chocopy-interpreter

-An interpreter for [Chocopy](https://chocopy.org/), a subset of Python 3.6 with type annotations and static type checking.
-This project is just for fun 😂
+An interpreter for [ChocoPy](https://chocopy.org/), a Python 3.6 subset with static type checking and type annotations.

 ## Features

 Source code is analyzed in a single-pass.
 However, semantic analysis has two passes over AST: first for definitions and second for statements.

-## Requirements
+## Prerequisites
 - Java 17
 - Maven 3